rubyguides

 The strategy pattern is a behavioral design pattern that lets you define a family of algorithms, put each one in its own class, and make their objects interchangeable at runtime.
 The key idea is simple: instead of hardcoding which algorithm to use inside a piece of code, you delegate that decision to a separate object that implements a common interface.

-This pattern shows up everywhere in well-structured Ruby codebases.
+You will find this pattern across well-structured Ruby codebases.
 Payment processors that can swap between Stripe, PayPal, or Braintree.
 Sort implementations that switch between quicksort, merge sort, or heap sort based on data characteristics.
 Authentication backends that choose between LDAP, OAuth, or SAML.
-In every case, the calling code does not care which concrete strategy is running — it just calls the interface.
+In every case, the calling code does not care which concrete strategy is running; it just calls the interface.

-In this guide you will learn how the strategy pattern works in Ruby, how to build a clean strategy interface, implement concrete strategies, wire everything up through a context object, choose strategies at runtime, and use blocks and procs as lightweight alternatives.
+This article walks through the strategy pattern in Ruby: building a clean strategy interface, implementing concrete strategies, wiring everything up through a context object, choosing strategies at runtime, and using blocks and procs as lightweight alternatives.
 You will also see how it compares to conditionals and inheritance, with practical examples throughout.

 Consider a DiscountCalculator that applies different discount rules depending on the customer type: